G-Core/gcore-videoplayer-js/packages/player/docs/api/player.closedcaptions.md

 ## Remarks

-The plugin is activated when closed captions tracks are provided with the media source.
+The plugin is activated when closed captions tracks are detected in the media source.
 It shows a familiar "CC" button with a dropdown menu to select the subtitles language.

 Depends on: